-In the past we have read Vergil’s Aeneid Book 6, some of Pliny’s letters, a selection from Bede’s History of the English Speaking Church and a selection of the writings of Cicero – his speeches, letters and philosophical works.
-We try to move between prose and poetry and are now about to return to selections from Ovid’s Metamorphoses after spending some time with Cicero.
+We vary our reading between poetry and prose, and have in the past read Vergil’s Aeneid Book 6, some of Pliny’s letters, a selection from Bede’s History of the English Speaking Church and a selection of the writings of Cicero – his speeches, letters and philosophical works.
+We have also read from Ovid’s Metamorphoses, and are currently (Autumn 2019 onwards) reading extracts from Livy’s Ab Urbe Condita.

 Notwithstanding the above, we have been able to incorporate members into the group who do not have recent experience of studying Latin, but this does require a degree of commitment and hard work from them.